OWASP/CheatSheetSeries/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.md

  form1.appendChild(x);
 ```

-The problem is that if companyName had the value “Johnson & Johnson”.
-What would be displayed in the input text field would be “Johnson & Johnson”.
+The problem is that if companyName had the value "Johnson & Johnson".
+What would be displayed in the input text field would be "Johnson & Johnson".
 The appropriate encoding to use in the above case would be only JavaScript encoding to disallow an attacker from closing out the single quotes and in-lining code, or escaping to HTML and opening a new script tag.

 ## SAFE and FUNCTIONALLY CORRECT example